Siddhhi/mern-ecommerce-stitchnest/README.md

-# StitchNest - Crochet Products E-commerce Website.
+# StitchNest - Crochet Products E-commerce Website

 **StitchNest** is a full-featured e-commerce platform dedicated to high-quality, handmade crochet products.
 Customers can explore a range of unique crochet items, add them to their cart, and make secure purchases.
 StitchNest offers a powerful admin dashboard for managing products, orders, and users.
 Built with the MERN stack (MongoDB, Express, React, and Node.js), StitchNest integrates Stripe for seamless and secure payment processing.